inkVerb/VIP/401/Lesson-09.md

 # We pass the first argument to the child script
 ./child-exit "$1"

-# Uncomment to use the magical pass-exit line:
+# Uncomment to use the one line exit pass:
 #e="$?"; [[ "$e" = "0" ]] || exit "$e"

-# Without this, the magical pass-exit line isn't needed because the script ends
+# Without this, the one line exit pass isn't needed because the script ends
 if [ "$noargument" = "true" ]; then
   exit
 fi